 - If you have a fever it's because your body is fighting an infection and having a higher body temperature is one of the ways the body does this.
 While your body is pushing up your temperature you will not sweat, but when your body needs to cool down again you can become very sweaty.

-- You may sweat more as adrenaline (the fight or flight hormone) speeds up your heart rate.
+- If you are scared you may sweat more as the fight or flight hormone adrenaline (say ad-ren-a-lin) speeds up your heart rate.